At Merredin College we welcome all prospective students from Kindergarten to Year 12.

 If support is required (e.g. for severe allergies, diabetes, epilepsy, asthma etc) parents must complete one or more health care plans using a school-provided template.

 It is essential that the school be informed either at enrolment or on diagnosis of your child’s allergies and whether your child has been diagnosed as being at risk of anaphylaxis.
 In this case you will be required to provide an Australian Society of Clinical Immunology and Allergy (ASCIA) Action Plan completed by their child’s medical practitioner.
 It is important that the ASCIA Action Plan provides details on how to manage mild to moderate allergic reactions and anaphylactic reactions including appropriate medications, as well as listing known allergens.

-Medication which is to be taken during school hours is to be registered at Student Services (Year 7-12) or with the Primary Deputy Principal (K-6).
+Medication which is to be taken during school hours is to be registered at Student Services desk in the main administration (Year 7-12) or with the Primary Deputy Principal (K-6).
 Under no circumstances should medication be carried by students whilst at school.